 MANAL ISMAIL, GAC CHAIR: So... thank you very much to all Board members who joined us today and all GAC colleagues and to all community members who showed interest in the session.
-And to GAC colleagues, is now a less than 30-minute break.
-Please be back at half past so we can start our Communiqué drafting.
-Thank you very much, everyone.
+And to GAC colleagues, it is now a less than 30-minute break.
+Please be back at half past so we can

-[END OF TRANSCRIPT]
+[END OF TRANSCRIPTION]